ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IClassicalLocationEccentricAnomaly.rst

 IClassicalLocationEccentricAnomaly
 ==================================

-.. py:class:: IClassicalLocationEccentricAnomaly
+.. py:class:: ansys.stk.core.stkobjects.IClassicalLocationEccentricAnomaly

    IClassicalLocation

    Interface for Eccentric Anomaly, used in specifying the spacecraft's location within its orbit at epoch.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IClassicalLocationEccentricAnomaly

 Overview
 --------